Fund Review

 10 Years+8.9%

-The following table shows the annual returns for AustralianSuper's Balanced option for each financial year.
+The following table shows the annual returns for AustralianSuper's Balanced option for each financial year through FY2024-25 (year to 30 June 2025).
 This allows you to see how the fund performed during both strong market years and downturns, including the COVID-19 sell-off in FY2020 and the inflation-driven correction in FY2022.

 AustralianSuper offers 14 investment options spanning pre-mixed diversified portfolios and single-sector choices.
 Each option carries a different risk profile and fee structure.
 The asset allocation doughnut charts below show the mix of growth and defensive assets within each option.